-Helping patients navigate new cancer drugsJanuary 10th, 2013 in Cancer /
+Helping patients navigate new cancer drugsJanuary 10, 2013 in Medicine & Health / Cancer

 As cancer treatment in pill form transforms how care is delivered, a new Michigan State University study underscores the challenges patients face in administering their own chemotherapy outside the supervised environment of a cancer clinic.

 Chemotherapy pills can target specific cancers better than some traditional intravenous drugs, said Sandra Spoelstra, an MSU assistant professor of nursing who led the study.
 But they also can be difficult for patients to take.